-To protect natural reefs, we can build new reefs, artificial ones.
-Artificial reefs mimic, or copy, natural ones, but they can be created for different purposes.
-Some artificial reefs prevent coastal erosion.
-They force waves to deposit their energy offshore rather than directly on the coastline.
-Other artificial reefs are meant to hold sediment on beaches.
-Still others simply provide a habitat for fish and other aquatic life.
+To protect natural reefs, we can start building artificial ones.
+Artificial reefs can serve different purposes.
+Some can prevent coastal erosion.
+They force waves offshore instead of landing on the coastline.
+Others can hold sediment on beaches.
+Still others are a habitat for aquatic life.

 These statues have been underwater for several years.
 Corals and algae grow on them.
 Fish swim among them.

-Artist Jason deCaires Taylo carefully crafts the face on one of the underwater statues.
+Artist Jason deCaires Taylor creates the face on one of the underwater statues.

-Creating an artificial reef takes time, and it’s not as simple as tossing an old tire into the ocean and waiting for it to sprout life.
-MUSA president Roberto Abraham says that one of the greatest challenges they faced in creating the underwater museum sculptures was using the right cement.
+Creating an artificial reef takes time.
+MUSA president Roberto Abraham says that one of the challenges was using the right cement.

 Corals decorate these MUSA statues.

-Art isn’t the only architecture that can be used to make an artificial reef.
-Abandoned oil rigs can also double as reefs!
-Oil rigs are enormous structures built in deep water.
-Typically, they are built on the continental shelf, which is made up of clay, mud, and sand.
+Art isn’t the only way to make an artificial reef.
+Old oil rigs can also become reefs!
+Oil rigs are structures built in deep water.
+Usually, they are built on clay, mud, and sand.
 There, they drill for oil.

 This rig may one day become part of an artificial reef.

-Surrounded by fish, these corals grow on an artificial reef.
+These corals grow on an artificial reef.
 They are surrounded by fish.

 Helping Out a Giant

-A typical rig can provide a habitat for as many as 14,000 fish!
-Per square foot, the rigs can support more marine life than natural reefs do.
-Creatures come to these rigs because the steel is a good surface for corals and sponges.
-Red snapper, hogfish, and barracudas make the rigs their home.
+A rig can provide a habitat for as many as 14,000 fish!
+It can support more marine life than natural reefs do.
+The steel is a good surface for corals and sponges.
+Red snapper, hogfish, and barracudas make rigs their home.